jrodriguezru/Tetris/README.md

 ## Some additional notes:
 In this game, there is some differences with the "normal" game.
 For instance:
 - Traditional score is not calculated, only level and lines cleared are calculated and displayed.
 - Movement at the end of the Tetromino's life is not supported.
-I.e. rotating the tetromino at the final row after passing one block, or moving it left/right.
+I.e. rotating/moving left/right the tetromino at the final row after passing one block.